meepodeep/Vr-Physics-make-go-yes/README.md

-# Vr-Physics-make-go-yes
+# Uncooked Vr

-First vr game
+A vr game that i made where you cook burgers but with physics based interaction!

+made in unity, dowload compiled version here https://meepodeep.itch.io/uncooked